Alkesst/DataStructures/README.md

-# HaskellStuff
+# DataStructures
-Some haskell code I made in class
+Implementations of some Data Structures viewed in class.
 ## How to use
 ### Haskell
 Accessing the cloned repo: